sendgrid/sendgrid-python/README.md

 # Roadmap

-If you are intersted in the future direction of this project, please take a look at our open [issues](https://github.com/sendgrid/sendgrid-python/issues) and [pull requests](https://github.com/sendgrid/sendgrid-python/pulls).
+If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/sendgrid/sendgrid-python/issues) and [pull requests](https://github.com/sendgrid/sendgrid-python/pulls).
 We would love to hear your feedback.

 # How to Contribute